mmswflow-upb/sudan_embassy/README.md

 ### Language Switching

-Language preference is stored in `localStorage` and applied across the entire application.
-The language selector is available in the header.
+We save the language preference in `localStorage` so it persists across sessions.
+The language selector is in the header.

-## 🚀 Deployment
+## 🚀 How We Deployed Everything

-See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.
+We wrote detailed deployment instructions in [DEPLOYMENT.md](./DEPLOYMENT.md), but here's the quick version:

 ### Frontend Deployment (Firebase Hosting)